Graduate Program in Nurse Anesthesia

 NGR 6491.
 Nurse Anesthesia Practice Comprehensive I (1).
 Prerequisite: Successful standing in the nursing anesthesia program at the end of semester four.
 This course is designed to measure the knowledge base and clinical competency of the nurse anesthesia student.

 NGR 6495.
-Nurse Anesthesia Practice Comprehensive II (1).
-Prerequisite: Successful standing in the nurse anesthesia program at the end of semester five.
+Nurse Anesthesia Practice Comprehensive II (2).
+Prerequisite: NGR 6491 and good standing in the nurse anesthesia program.
 This course is designed to measure the knowledge base and clinical competency of the nurse anesthesia student.
+In this second course in a series of three Comprehensive Review courses, the opportunity for students to demonstrate increased mastery of didactic and clinical knowledge and its appropriate application in patient management is reviewed and examined.

 NGR 6803.
-Research and Evidence-Based Practice I (1).
+Research and Evidence-Based Practice I (2).
 Prerequisite: Satisfactory academic standing within the nurse anesthesia program after semester three.
 This course provides foundational knowledge about nursing research.
 Upon completion, students should be able to analyze and evaluate current anesthesia literature.
 Practice critiques on Randomized Controlled Trials, Meta Analyses, and Clinical Guidelines enhance students' abilities to be critical consumers of published clinical literature and to understand how evidence supports clinical practice.

 NGR 6809.
 Research and Evidence-Based Practice II (1-2).
 Prerequisite: NGR 6803.
 This course prepares advanced practice nurse anesthetists who are proficient in ethical utilization and clinical application of research including problem identification and evaluation to provide high quality care and improve practice.